melvitax/thrifttytheater.com/_shows/flying-over-sunset.md

 poster: /assets/uploads/flying-over-sunset.jpg
 header: /assets/uploads/flying-over-sunset-header.jpg
 description: >-
-  A new musical from James Lapine, Tom Kitt and Michael Korie inspired by the lives of three extraordinary people who experimented with LSD.
+  A new musical from James Lapine, Tom Kitt and Michael Korie.
+1950's Hollywood.
+  You are in Malibu with Cary Grant, Clare Boothe Luce and Aldous Huxley and they are on an acid trip.
+Together.
+All three of these extraordinary people were known to experiment with LSD– it was legal then and used for self-awareness and psychological exploration.
+Nobody knows if they ever really shared a trip, but they were all in and around LA in the 1950s...
+Who’s to say it never happened?
 theater: Vivian Beaumont Theater
 preview: '2020-03-12'
 opening: '2020-04-16'